vegaprotocol/specs/protocol/0013-accounts.md

   - [ ] Only one staked asset account exists per party per asset.
   - [ ] The balance can only be delegated to Validators
   - [ ] The balance cannot be traded, or used as margin, or transferred, or withdrawn
+  - [ ] Delegated stake remains in the trader's staking account

 ## Trader margin accounts
 - [ ] Every party that submits an order on a market will have a margin account for that market created.